hal9ai/hal9/website/learn/interface/create.md

 # Creating AIs

-You can create an AI with Hal9 in just a few seconds.
+You can create an AI with Hal9 Platform's user interface in just a few seconds.
 The first step is to use the sidebar and click "create".

 <center><a href="/create"><ThemedImage src="hal9-create" /></a></center>